SeisComP/seiscomp/doc/base/style-guide.rst

 * Use PNG format.
 * Make the important image details readable at the normal image size without enlargement.
 * Images shall be optimized for file size.
-* Images should have a frame, e.g. a the window frame.
+* Images should have a frame, e.g. a window frame.
 * Avoid private information on images.
 * Do not show desktop background unless required.
 * Images from SeisComP GUIs can be screenshots.